-- John Wesley, Founder of the Methodist Church, and the one for whom Illinois Wesleyan University is named

 Alternative Spring Break: Habitat for Humanity Collegiate Challenge

-This year, IWU's Alternative Spring Break program again partnered with Habitat for Humanity and its national Collegiate Challenge Program.
-Thousands of students from colleges and universities from across the United States spent a week in March 2018 building and repairing homes in urban and rural locations alike.
-IWU traveled to Alabama to work with the Greater Birmingham Habitat for Humanity affiliate.
+This year, IWU's Alternative Spring Break program has again partnered with Habitat for Humanity and its national Collegiate Challenge Program.
+Thousands of students from colleges and universities from across the United States spent a week in March 2019 building and repairing homes in urban and rural locations alike.
+IWU students may learn more and apply here!
+Applications are due Friday, November 9, 2018 by Noon.
+For highlights from last year's trip to Alabama, visit Teagan Potter's ASB Blog here.
 In addition to our volunteer work, we visited the Birmingham Civil Rights Institute, hiked at Ruffner Mountain, and zip-lined at Red Mountain Park.
-For more information about this trip, visit Teagan Potter's ASB Blog here!

 You are welcome to contact me at firstname.lastname@example.org or 309-556-3179.